Jammed Lovely Stakes

-The Jammed Lovely Stakes is a Canadian Thoroughbred horse race run annually in mid November* at Woodbine Racetrack in Toronto, Ontario, Restricted to three-Year-Old fillies foaled in the Province of Ontario, it is contested on Polytrack synthetic dirt at a distance of seven furlongs.
+The Jammed Lovely Stakes is a Canadian Thoroughbred horse race run annually in mid November at Woodbine Racetrack in Toronto, Ontario, Canada.
+Restricted to three-year-old fillies foaled in the Province of Ontario, it is contested on Polytrack synthetic dirt at a distance of seven furlongs.

-Inaugurated at Toronto's now defunct Greenwood Raceway, it was raced there through 1993 after which it was moved to the Woodbine facility.
-The race was named for the filly, Jammed Lovely, a Canadian Horse Racing Hall of Fame inductee.
+Inaugurated at Toronto's now defunct Greenwood Raceway in 1981, it was raced there through 1993 after which it was moved to the Woodbine facility.
+The race was named for the filly, Jammed Lovely, a Canadian Horse Racing Hall of Fame inductee, and Queen's Plate winner.
+The horse was owned by Conn Smythe, owner of the Toronto Maple Leafs professional ice hockey team and stable owner.
+After Smythe died in 1980, the horses of his stable were sold except for Jammed Lovely, his favourite horse and the new Jammed Lovely Stakes was inaugurated.